niteshbalusu11/plebnet-wiki/docs/02-getting-started/opening-channels.md

 #### MEG (aka: 'trustless' dual-funded channel) - Mutually Exchanged Girth

 With the support for internal funding added, adding balanced channel is now a piece of cake.
-All you need is a willing peer.
+All you need is a willing peer on PLETNET or take a look at [lightningnetwork.plus](https://lightningnetwork.plus/swaps) to find dual-funded opening requests.

 Alex Bosworth's CLI tool, Balance of Satoshis utilizes keysend to add this functionality to LND (which does not natively support it, yet).

-Please ensure that your boss 10.10.2 or higher and node.js/npm software is up to date before attempting this.
+Please ensure that your BoS version is up to date before attempting this.

 Pre-req: Make sure NODE 1 and NODE 2 have keysend enabled (this is the default for Umbrel) and at least 1 channel already established to integrate you into the lightning network (you need a path out for key send to new peering node for the whole process to work).